 Reducing our greenhouse gas emissions

-We’ve been reporting our performance for more than a decade and have significantly reduced our carbon emissions and costs through energy efficiency, renewable energy production, improved metering and more effective use of transport.
+We’ve been reporting our performance for more than a decade and have made significant headway in reducing our carbon emissions by